pojntfx/weron/README.md

 Flags:
       --api-password string     Password for the management API (can also be set using the API_PASSWORD env variable).
 Ignored if any of the OIDC parameters are set.
       --api-username string     Username for the management API (can also be set using the API_USERNAME env variable).
 Ignored if any of the OIDC parameters are set. (default "admin")
       --cleanup                 (Warning: Only enable this after stopping all other servers accessing the database!)
-Remove all ephermal communities from database and reset client counts before starting
+Remove all ephemeral communities from database and reset client counts before starting
-      --ephermal-communities    Enable the creation of ephermal communities (default true) --heartbeat duration      Time to wait for heartbeats (default 10s) -h, --help                    help for signaler
+      --ephemeral-communities    Enable the creation of ephemeral communities (default true) --heartbeat duration      Time to wait for heartbeats (default 10s) -h, --help                    help for signaler
       --laddr string            Listening address (can also be set using the PORT env variable) (default ":1337")